JPeoples5/DSA/8.Graphs/graph-notes.md

 - Vertex: a node
 - Edge: connection bewtween nodes
 - Weighted Graph: Adding value to the edges
+- Cycle: a edge leaving and coming back to the same vtx
 - Undirected Graph: no directions associated with an edge
 - Directed Graph: direction matters,direction assigned to edges, sometimes modeled with arrows